usnationalarchives/social-media-strategy/pages/goal1.md

 <ul>
   <li>
-  After each project staff collect metrics, draft insights, and make recommendations.
+  After each project, content creators collect metrics, draft insights, and make recommendations.

   <ul>
     <li>
     Reach: How many people saw our content?
 How did they find us?
 On what platforms?
 What devices did they use?
     </li>
     <li>
     Audience: Who did we reach?
-Is is the intended audience?
+Is it the intended audience?
 Are they new or repeat audiences?
 What attracted them?
 How can we convert them to deeper levels of engagement?
     </li>
     <li>
     Engagement: What actions did people take?
 Did they comment, share, like, reply?
 What kinds of comments did we get?
 What is the sentiment of the reaction?